Guide to Pension Auto Enrolment

 If you are an employer with staff working for you in the UK, the rules regarding workplace pensions and automatic enrolment apply to you.

-Rules about influencing the behaviour of your employees and screening new recruits apply already, but most of the rules begin on your staging date.
+Rules about influencing the behaviour of your employees and screening new recruits apply earlier, but most of the rules begin on your 'duties start date':

-Every pay run, the system will automatically tell you if you need to enrol anyone - See our guide on How to Assess Your Staff.
+During each pay run, the system will automatically tell you if you need to enrol anyone - see our guide on How to Assess Your Staff.

 The workplace pension rules define three categories of workers for whom special actions must be taken.
-In addition, you may have employees who don't fall into any of these categories - e.g. if they are under 16, aged 75 or above, or they do not work in the UK.
-Some office-holders are also excluded.
+In addition, you may have employees who don't fall into any of these categories - e.g. if they are under 16, aged 75 or over, or if they do not work in the UK.
+Some office holders are also excluded.

 ||After being enrolled, the employee can opt-out.
 For more information, see our Opt-Out Guide.|

 |Aged 16-74, earning over £120/wk or £520/m and not an Eligible Jobholder||Non-Eligible Jobholder||

 ||The employee can opt-in.|